International Studies, Business & Culture

 Recommended U.S. Semester Credits

 - The courses below reflect the most current list of courses released by the host university.
 Please refer to this list when completing your pre-registration form.
 Also note that courses are always subject to change.
 Requests for sample syllabi can be made to the Barcelona Program Manager.

-- Please note that if you place into Beginning, High Beginning, Intermediate or High Intermediate Spanish Language you will have the option of taking either the 45-hour language course, or the 90-hour language course.
-If you place into Advanced Spanish language and above, you will only have the option of the 90-hour langauge course.
+- Please note that students who place into Beginning, High Beginning, Intermediate or High Intermediate Spanish Language will have the option of taking either the 45-hour language course, or the 90-hour language course.
+Students enrolled in Advanced Spanish language and above will only have the option of the 90-hour langauge course.